22 Jul 13

 The frequency of inspections is another area where tenants often ask about their rights.
 Generally an agency will do an inspection 3 months after a new tenant has moved in, then every 4 to 6 months thereafter or as agreed on the tenancy agreement.
 The agent gives the tenant 7 days written notice of an inspection and the option to be present, or to give the agent permission to use the master key.
 This may suit the tenants if they are at work and unable to get to the inspection at a convenient time.

 Tenants can become apprehensive when something needs repair, thinking they may be held responsible.
 They should be assured that if it is normal maintenance, they will not be required to pay for it.
 They should notify the agency immediately they notice that repairs are needed.
-Agencies will generally have a form to complete and fax or email to the agency, or they can contact their property manager by phone.
+Agencies will generally have a form to complete and email to the agency, or they can contact their property manager by phone.